dhellmann/pymotw-3/source/difflib/index.rst

     :start-after: #end_pymotw_header

-The ``lineterm`` argument is used to tell ``unified_diff()`` to skip appending newlines to the control lines it returns because the input lines do not include them.
+The ``lineterm`` argument is used to tell ``unified_diff()`` to skip appending newlines to the control lines that it returns because the input lines do not include them.
 Newlines are added to all of the lines when they are printed.
-The output should look familiar to users of many common version control tools.
+The output should look familiar to users of many popular version-control tools.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'difflib_unified.py'))